Real-time graph neural networks on FPGAs for the Belle II electromagnetic calorimeter: Abstract

 \section{Abstract}

-{ We present the development and evaluation of a real-time Graph Neural Network-based trigger for the electromagnetic calorimeter of the Belle\,II experiment at the SuperKEKB collider.
-The algorithm processes calorimeter trigger cells as graph nodes to perform clustering, feature extraction, and per-cluster signal classification with deterministic latency compatible with the first-level trigger readout system.
+{ We present the development and evaluation of a real-time Graph Neural Network-based trigger module for the electromagnetic calorimeter of the Belle\,II experiment at the SuperKEKB collider.
+The algorithm processes calorimeter trigger cells as graph nodes to perform clustering, feature extraction, and per-cluster signal classification with deterministic latency.
 The model predicts cluster positions and energies and provides a signal classification score, enabling a more flexible clustering strategy than the baseline trigger algorithm.
-Implemented on an FPGA and integrated into the Belle\,II trigger chain for synchronous operation, the system sustains the 8\,MHz trigger throughput with an end-to-end latency of 3.168\,$\mu$s.
-The performance is evaluated using simulated events and collision data.
-The energy resolution is comparable to the baseline trigger, while the position resolution for high-energy clusters improves by up to 18 percent in the central detector region.
-Cluster purity increases by up to 20 percent at low energies for isolated clusters, and cluster efficiency improves by up to 20 percent for overlapping clusters.
+Implemented on an FPGA and integrated into the Belle\,II trigger readout infrastructure for synchronous operation, the system sustains the \SI{8}{\mega\hertz} trigger throughput with an end-to-end latency of $3.168\,\mu$s.
+The performance is evaluated on simulated events and collision data.
+The energy resolution is comparable to the baseline trigger, while the position resolution for high-energy clusters improves by up to 18\,\% in the central detector region.
+Cluster purity increases by up to 20\,\% at low energies for isolated clusters, and cluster efficiency improves by up to 20\,\% for overlapping clusters.
 The signal classifier enables additional background suppression at fixed signal retention.
-These results demonstrate the first operation of a Graph Neural Network-based reconstruction system implemented on FPGAs within the real-time trigger readout path of a collider experiment. }
+These results demonstrate a first step towards GNN-based real-time reconstruction on FPGAs in a collider trigger.
+While the end-to-end latency exceeds the trigger decision budget, the system already sustains full operational conditions with $100\,\%$ uptime.}